tekacs/session-finder/README.md

 # Claude Code Session Finder

-A Rust utility for finding and analyzing Claude Code sessions without triggering multiple shell command permission prompts.
+A powerful session discovery system for Claude Code that combines a specialized agent with a high-performance Rust utility to help you find and analyze your conversation history.

 ## Overview

-This tool replaces the multi-command shell pipeline used by the Claude Code session-finder agent with a single Rust binary.
-It provides enhanced session analysis including metadata, content summarization, and intelligent filtering.
+The session finder system consists of two complementary components:

+1. **Session Finder Agent** - A Claude Code agent that provides intelligent session discovery through natural language queries
+2. **Rust Utility** - A fast, single-binary tool that performs the actual session analysis without triggering permission prompts

+Together, they enable seamless discovery of past conversations, code solutions, and project discussions within your Claude Code history.

 ## Quick Start